quadzzz/final-project-Johnnydaboy/README.md

 * https://www.cdc.gov/transportationsafety/impaired_driving/impaired-drv_factsheet.html
 > - What data-driven questions do you hope to answer about this domain (share at least 3)?

-1. Where the most accidents happen in Washington
+1. Where the most accidents happen in Washington?
-2. What would be the most likely time to get into an accident
+2. What would be the most likely time to get into an accident?
-3. Accident rates among car manufactuers in Washington
+3. Accident rates among car manufactuers in Washington?

 ## Finding Data